 SECTION 3.
 An Exhibitor may exhibit in any project they are enrolled in/signed up for by March 1.
-Exhibitor needs to be a member of 4-H, FFA, Boy/Girl Scouts, etc..
-If exhibiting under more than one organization an exhibitor cannot exceed the department limits.
+Exhibitor needs to be a member of 4-H, FFA, Boy/Girl Scouts, etc. If exhibiting under more than one organization an exhibitor cannot exceed the department limits.
 Each exhibitor is allowed only one entry in each lot number unless otherwise specified in department rules.
+An entry/item can not be entered in multiple departments.

 SECTION 4.
-Each exhibitor will be assessed a non-refundable \$5.00 recycling fee.
+Each exhibitor will be assessed a non-refundable recycling fee.

 SECTION 5.
-All exhibitors entering dairy, beef, swine, sheep, goats, poultry and rabbits will be charged \$1.00 per head ENTRY FEE.
-All Beef exhibitors will be charged an additional \$18.00 ENTRY FEE PER ANIMAL FOR stall bedding.
+All exhibitors entering dairy, beef, swine, sheep, goats, poultry and rabbits will be charged \$1.00 per head ENTRY

+FEE.
+All Beef exhibitors may be charged an additional ENTRY FEE PER ANIMAL FOR stall bedding.
 All fees are non-refundable and will be due with online entries by June entry date.